Collared grosbeak: Description

-Phylogeny

-The sister genera Eophona and Mycerobas form a clade.

 Ecology

 The collared grosbeak ranges from fairly common to scarce within its range.
 The species summers and breeds at an elevation of 2700 to 4200 m.
 It engages in altitudinal movements, by winter traveling to as low as 1800 m or even to 1060 m.
 This grosbeak occurs in mixed and coniferous forests, commonly around stands of maple, oak or rhododendron.
 It also may occur during the summer in dwarf juniper above the tree line in the mountains.
 Pairs or small parties usually perch near the tops of tall trees but forage often in lower vegetation or even on the ground.
 The collared grosbeak flies in tight flocks in a fast, direct but sometimes undulating flying style.
 The breeding behavior of this species is unknown.
 The grosbeak feeds on a variety of seeds and pine cones as well as buds or shoots, nuts, fruits (including crab apples).
 A variety of this tough plant life is plucked with the strong bill.
 It may also feed on insects, mainly caterpillars, as well as snails.